The Great Hampton Babysitter Heist

 When our son Noah was very young we spent several summers in the Hamptons in a rented house a short drive from both the beach and the town.

-One summer my husband Danny invited his business colleague Stan to join us for
+One summer my husband Danny invited his business colleague Stan to join us for the weekend with his wife Lynn and their two young sons.

-Noah was about five at the time, andMikey and Josh were probably four and six.
-The boys played nicely together, but I couldn’t help notice that Stan and Lynn seemed over-anxious with their sons.
+Noah was about five at the time, and Mikey and Josh were probably four and six.
+The boys played nicely together, but I couldn’t help noticing that Stan and Lynn seemed over-anxious with their sons.
 I think today they would be called “helicopter parents” .

 Lynn slathered the boys with suntan lotion as soon as we got to the beach, insisted they keep their sun-hats on even in the water, and changed them into dry bathingsuits as soon as they came out.

 I saw consternation on Lynn and Stan’s faces and they asked how trustworthy was our babysitter.
-I assured them that Janey had been babysitting for us pretty regularly over the summer, was a lovely young woman and Noah adored her .
+I assured them that Janey had been babysitting for us pretty regularly over the summer, was a lovely young woman, and Noah adored her .
 But I agreed that sitting for three kids rather than one might be a bit much, so I called Janey.

 That night Janey and her two girlfriends biked over to our house.
-Lynn and Stan questioned them about their babysitting experience, and gave them lengthy instructions about allowable snacks, TV watching and bedtime.
+Lynn and Stan questioned them about their babysitting experience, and gave them lengthy instructions about allowable snacks, TV watching, and bedtime.
 Then as their boys seemed happy to be left with the three lively babysitters, Lynn and Stan kissed them good night and we left for the restaurant.

-Returning late after a wonderful, leisurely dinner we were surprised to see the lights still blazing in the house.
+Returning late after a leisurely dinner we were surprised to see the lights still blazing in the house.
 Once inside we saw the three babysitters and the three kids sitting cross-legged on the floor watching TV and eating ice cream – no PJs on and way past the appointed bedtime.

 “Why are they still up?
-What’s going on here? “, Lynn demanded of the sitters almost hysterically.
+What’s going on here?”
+Lynn demanded of the sitters almost hysterically.

-“It’s OK mom, we went into town to get ice cream!”, announced Mikey.
+“It’s OK Mom, we went into town to get ice cream!” announced Mikey.

-”Oh, it was easy, “ said Janey, “ We all have night lights on our bikes and we each took a kid on our handlebars.”
+”Oh, it was easy” said Janey, “ we all have night lights on our bikes and we each took a kid on our handlebars.”

 I saw Stan reach out to catch his wife in case she fainted.